Introduction

 Additionally, a helm chart is provided to run the dnsbl-exporter on Kubernetes.

 This unbound acts as a local DNS server to send queries to.
-You may turn this off with unbound.enabled=false and provide your own resolver (via config.resolver: an.ip.address:port).

 To configure the chart, copy chart/values.yaml to values.local.yaml.